ControlPlane Accelerates International Expansion

 Strengthen defense through offensive security: Resiliency in the face of the evolving threat landscape demands operational readiness.
 Developing the capability to withstand and overcome adversity is the product of a practical, oppositional understanding of the intent of state actor collaborators and their tactics.
 Operating under an “assumed breach” mentality, ControlPlane excels at threat modeling, penetration testing, attack chaining, and understanding advanced threats targeted at complex distributed systems, isolated execution environments, content inspection systems, and data query execution environments.
 This is combined with Red Team enablement, utilizing knowledge of Kubernetes attack paths gained through the creation of cloud native attack trees, authorship of “Hacking Kubernetes” for O’Reilly, and gamified breach simulation built with in-house tooling to yield a safer adaptive posture.

-Catalyze organization transformation through education and support: Organizations want their developers to rapidly deploy new applications and services whilst automatically applying security best practices with minimal fuss.
+Catalyse organisation transformation through education and support: Organisations want their developers to rapidly deploy new applications and services whilst automatically applying security best practices with minimal fuss.
 ControlPlane’s codified body of knowledge and technical libraries provide a sound foundation for customer engineers to develop and deploy software while simultaneously enabling security teams to step back from expensive and time-consuming manual security reviews by utilizing shared context and tooling.

 Ingrain trust in the supply chain: Open source adoption has increased dramatically in the past five years, yet over 90% of open source software installed today has a vulnerability and related patch.
 The asymmetry between secure adoption and fair remuneration of open source maintainers presents an imbalanced incentive structure, and through years of experience and collaboration with the world-leading Secure Systems Lab at NYU Tandon School of Engineering, ControlPlane is uniquely placed to reduce third-party code risk and harden open source ingestion pipelines for systems of the highest sensitivity, ensuring rapid development velocity with light-touch security guardrails.

-“Open source is the new security frontier for organizations wishing to attract and retain the world’s best talent.
-As we continually respond to the ever-evolving threat landscape, ControlPlane is honored to welcome two recognized industry magnates to high-impact executive roles, continuing to enhance and expand our leadership in private and public sector organizations across the globe,” says Andrew Martin, founder and CEO.
+“Open source is the new security frontier for organisations wishing to attract and retain the world’s best talent.
+As we continually respond to the ever-evolving threat landscape, ControlPlane is honored to welcome two recognized industry magnates to high-impact executive roles, continuing to enhance and expand our leadership in private and public sector organisations across the globe,” says Andrew Martin, founder and CEO.